Throughout human history and across cultures, the notion of psychic skills has captivated the human imagination.

 But that doesn’t mean it’s a mystery to all.

-And it certainly doesn’t prove that ‘psychic abilities’ do not exist. . .
+And it certainly doesn’t prove that ‘psychic skills’ do not exist. . .

-Here in Thailand, the cultivation and understanding of psychic phenomena are seen not as extraordinary, but as a natural expression of being human and of our innate human potential.
+Here in Thailand, the cultivation and understanding of psychic skills and phenomena is seen not as extraordinary, but as a natural expression of being human and of our innate human potential.

 After having lived here for nearly twenty years both as a lay person and for a short time as a Buddhist monk, I’ve had the privilege of delving into the rich spiritual traditions that Thai culture and Theravada Buddhism have to offer.